Release Notes#

 For Spin-Reversal (Gauge) Transforms, use Ocean software’s SpinReversalTransformComposite composite instead.

-Improvements to the Leap hybrid constrained quadratic model (CQM) and QPU solvers have reduced the size of the returned solutions as follows:
+Improvements to the hybrid constrained quadratic model (CQM) and QPU solvers in the Leap service have reduced the size of the returned solutions as follows:

 • Less whitespace is included.